scikit-learn/enhancement_proposals/slep006/proposal.rst

     ...          clf__sample_weight=[.5, .7])  # doctest: +SKIP

 Several other meta-estimators, such as GridSearchCV, support forwarding these fit parameters to their base estimator when fitting.
+Yet a number of important use cases are currently not supported.

 Features we currently do not support and which to include: